Detailed Guide forInternists, General in San Diego County

-In California, the number of Internists, General is expected to grow slower than average growth rate for all occupations.
-Jobs for Internists, General are expected to increase by 7.8 percent, or 500 jobs between 2012 and 2022.
+In California, the number of Internists, General is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Internists, General are expected to increase by 16.1 percent, or 900 jobs between 2014 and 2024.

 In San Diego County, the number of Internists, General is expected to grow slower than average growth rate for all occupations.
 Jobs for Internists, General are expected to increase by 6.7 percent, or 40 jobs between 2012 and 2022.